No one is allowed to start the race with the required gear. Every year someone shows up without enough lights or with a 15F bag… Don't be that clown.

 Anyone who does not follow the rules will be disqualified.

 - Being SAFE means being VISIBLE – do not take shortcuts.

 - No littering.
 This includes human waste.

 - Respect other trail users – be aware that snowmobilers using the trail may not know about the race, may not see you and might be going very fast.
-Be courteous and move off the trail any time they are approaching.
+MOVE OFF the trail any time they are approaching.

-- Participants are required to move off the trail when stopped, or when snowmobiles/ATV’s are approaching.
+- Participants are required to MOVE OFF the trail when stopped.
+No matter how quick your stop is.
 Do not stop and remain in the trail.
 Ever.
 Even for just a second.

-- All racers MUST check in at ALL of their respective checkpoints along the course.
+- All racers MUST check in & check out at ALL of their respective checkpoints along the course.
 Make sure the volunteer takes your race number.

 - No camping.
 Bivy sacks and sleeping bags are required for a safety precaution.
 If you feel it is necessary/emergency, be safe and use them, off the trail of course.

 - NO LITTERING.
 This isn't a road race and we don't have an army of sweepers to pick up trash.
 Don't be a bad ambassador of your sport by leaving your empty gu/chomp/burrito wrappers/toilet paper on the trail.
 If you see trash on the trail, stop and pick it up, even if not yours or non-race related.
 It will give you a warm fuzzy feeling to know that you are a good person.
 If you are worried about your time I will give you an adjustment on your finish time to compensate you, plus a bonus.
 How about 3 seconds for your lost time, and we will double it as good person bonus to give you 6 seconds back.
 It doesn't take long to be a good person and ambassador of your sport.